jacek99/immutizer4j/README.md

 **Requires Java 8.**

+# Functionality

+* walks down the entire object graph
+* ensures all fields in every type are final
+* ensures only immutable collections are used
+* ensures only immutable types are stored within collections (yes, it works around generics type erasure)

 # Use cases

 Use this whenever you do have shared state (e.g. in-memory caches in ConcurrentHashMap) and you want to avoid